 – Circle Of Life (This is a 20 minute show we didn’t care to see).

-– Captain EO (This is an 18 minute 3-D show, which we are so excited is LEAVING.
-It’s SO BAD).
+– Captain EO (This is an 18 minute 3-D show, and we are so excited it is LEAVING).

 – Phineas & Ferb adventure thing around World Showcase (no interest).

-– World Showcase movies in some of the counties (no interest).
+– World Showcase movies in some of the counties (been there, done that).

 8:00: Woke up (at Disney’s Yacht Club).
 Too tired, went back to sleep.